A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Fiduciary duties, beneficiary communications, and accountability.

-Executors and trustees are held to a high standard of care.
-They must act impartially, keep complete records, avoid conflicts of interest, and communicate transparently with beneficiaries.
-A breach of fiduciary duty — even an unintentional one — can result in personal liability, surcharge, and removal.
+Executors and trustees must act impartially, keep records, avoid conflicts, and communicate transparently.
+A breach can mean personal liability and removal.

 05 / ASSET COLLECTION